Summarize, Outline, and Elaborate: Long-Text Generation via Hierarchical Supervision from Extractive Summaries: Introduction

 \section{Introduction}

-Despite that recent large-scale pretrained language models (PLMs) \citep{elmo,devlin2018bert,yinhan2019roberta,yang2019xlnet,clark2020electra,radford2019gpt2,li2020optimus,brown2020language} are able to produce high-quality passages that can be hardly recognized by humans \citep{zellers2019defending}, most of the generated ``good'' texts are within very limited length, e.g. hundreds of tokens for most cases \citep{guo2017long,bao2020unilmv2,yan2020prophetnet}, and generating coherent long texts remains a challenge \cite{radford2019gpt2,tan2020progressive}.
-The difficulty lies in the fact that existing models generate texts in a word-by-word manner: predicting each subsequent token given its proceeding contexts using the softmax objective.
-This word-by-word strategy overwhelmingly focuses on the prediction of local words, and cannot make high level plans on what to generate.
-This results in the fact that long texts generated by current models are usually repetitive, generic and self-contradictory \cite{shen2019towards}.
+Despite that recent large-scale pretrained language models (PLMs) \citep{devlin2018bert,yinhan2019roberta,yang2019xlnet} are able to produce high-quality passages that can be hardly recognized by humans \citep{zellers2019defending}, most of the generated ``good'' texts are within very limited length, e.g. hundreds of tokens for most cases \citep{yan2020prophetnet}, thus generating coherent long texts remains a challenge \cite{radford2019gpt2,tan2020progressive}.
+The difficulty lies in the fact that existing models generate texts in a word-by-word manner: predicting each subsequent token given its preceding contexts.
+This word-by-word strategy overwhelmingly focuses on predicting local words, and cannot make high level plans on what to generate.
+The strategy results in the fact that long texts generated by current models are usually repetitive, generic and self-contradictory~\citep{shen2019towards}.